infocodeshikhi/Code-Shikhi-Full-Stack-Web-Application-Development-Roadmap/README.md

 # 🚀 Code Shikhi — Full-Stack Web Application Development Roadmap

-Welcome to the official development roadmap for **Code Shikhi** (codeshikhi.jrskilltoearn.com).
+Welcome to the official development roadmap for **Code Shikhi** (codeshikhi.info).
 This comprehensive 3-month guide outlines the technology stack, weekly learning/implementation modules, and production-ready deployment strategies designed to scale our platform for beginner developers.

 ---